Lateralus138/todo-bash/README.md

 ```

 ## Installation

+> Install the script and AppImage in the exact same way.

 1. Download the script file: [[todo](todo)] or get it from the official release page:
 - [Release Page](https://github.com/Lateralus138/todo-bash/releases/tag/1.0)